mishiii06/shortify/README.md

 - **Frontend**:
   - HTML5, CSS3, JavaScript
-  - AJAX/Fetch API for asynchronous requests

 - **Backend**:
   - Node.js and Express.js for server-side logic
   - MongoDB as the database for storing URLs

-- **Additional Services**:
-  - AWS Route 53 for domain management (if applicable)

 ---